amorriscode/anthonymorris.dev/data/words/improving-llms-with-synthetic-data.md

 ---
-title: "Improving LLMs with syntehtic data"
+title: "Improving LLMs with synthetic data"
 description: "Maybe data is all you need"
 date: "2024-10-09T00:00:00"
 tags: ["Essay"]